Bus accident claims compensation claims - Introduction

 If you have been injured by a bus whether as a passenger, pedestrian or in a vehicle colliding with one, in the last 3 years (or longer if you are claiming on behalf of a child) and the accident was not your fault you may be entitled to claim compensation for your injuries and any other losses.

-What should you do if you have been injured in or by a bus?
+What to do if injured in, or by, a bus?

 Seeking medical attention is the first priority.